ambidextrous/csvlogcleaner/README.md

 `csvlogcleaner` - Cleans [Comma Separated Value (CSV)](https://en.wikipedia.org/wiki/Comma-separated_values) files to conform to a given type schema by parallelized streaming through configurably-sized memory buffers, with column-wise logging of any resulting data loss.
 Prepares unvalidated data in CSV tables for use in databases or data pipelines.
 Processes arbitrarily large files in memory-constrained environments.

 The Python `csvlogcleaner` library is a Python wrapper around the [CSV Log Cleaner](https://github.com/ambidextrous/csv_log_cleaner) library implemented in Rust, which is also available as a Rust crate or a stand-alone Command Line Interface (CLI) via [Cargo](https://crates.io/crates/csv_log_cleaner).
+It has no external dependencies and is based on a single, compiled Rust binary.

 ## Example useage